Show Off Your Energy Efficiency

 - Whenever possible, demonstrate how elements in the building can reduce operating expenses and improve occupant comfort over the length of the lease.

-- Offer green leases (also called aligned leases, high-performance leases, or energy-efficient leases) are rental agreements in which tenants commit to or gain incentives by participating in water/energy conservation, waste reduction and recycling, use of nonhazardous cleaning products, or other sustainable actions.
+- Offer green leases (also called aligned leases, high-performance leases, or energy-efficient leases), rental agreements in which tenants commit to or gain incentives by participating in water/energy conservation, waste reduction and recycling, use of nonhazardous cleaning products, or other sustainable actions.
 Green leases create win-win agreements for building owners and tenants by equitably aligning the costs and benefits of efficiency investments for both parties. .

 Did you take this action?
 Report it!